wasmCloud/wasmCloud/crates/providers/README.md

 | **N/A**  | [`wasmcloud:builtin:numbergen`](https://github.com/wasmCloud/interfaces/tree/main/numbergen) | Number generator, including random numbers and GUID strings |
 | **N/A**  | [`wasmcloud:builtin:logging`](https://github.com/wasmCloud/interfaces/tree/main/logging)     | Basic level-categorized text logging capability             |

-While neither of these providers requires a _link definition_, to use either of them your actors _must_ be signed with their contract IDs.
+While neither of these providers requires a _link definition_, to use either of them your components _must_ be signed with their contract IDs.

 ## Community Capability Providers